Obrázky na stránke

 VER.
 99 the MAN of Ross,] Kirle, the celebrated Man of Rofs, was educated at Baliol College Oxford, where there is a curious Tankard, infcribed with his name, which he left as a prefent to the College; it is often fhewn as a curiofity, in confequence of the fplendor given to his name, by Pope's numbers.

 Upon the cover of the Tankard, the arms of Baliol College.
-In the centre, the Arms of the Donor, above which are the words "Poculum Charitatis:" and underneath, the following Infcription:
+In the centre, the Arms of the Donor, above which are the words "Poculum Charitatis :" and underneath, the following Infcription:

-Ex dono Jhannis Kirle de Rosse, in Agro Herefordienfi et hujus Collegii Sono Commenfalis."
+"Ex dono Jhannis Kirle de Roffe, in Agro Herefordienfi et hujus Collegii Sono Commenfalis.”

 The date of the year, in which the gift was made, is, contrary to the ufual form, omitted.

 VER.
 99. my LORD MAY'R.] Sir John Barnard, Lord Mayor in the year of the Poem, 1738.
 A citizen eminent for his virtue, public fpirit, and great talents in Parliament.
 An excellent Man, Magiftrate, and Senator.
-In the year 1747, the City of London, in memory of his many and fignal fervices to his Country, erected a ftatue to him.
+In the year 1747, the City of London, in memory of his many and fignal fervices to his Country, erected a statue to him.
 But his image had been placed long before in the heart of every good Man.
 WARBURTON,

 Some, in their choice of Friends (nay, look not